ahmed-shariff/ahmed-shariff.github.io/posts/2018-09-10-quantum_computing.md

 ## Qubit
 <p>
-A classical bit can take one of two states, {% raw %}$1${% endraw %} and {% raw %}$0${% endraw %}.
+A classical bit can take one of two states, $1$ and $0$.
 Now, a qubit, is a two state quantum system.
 The two states are similar to that of the classical bit's, but a qubit does not have to be in just one of those states.
 Before diving further into that, let’s take a look at how the state of a qubit can be represented.
-It is represented using ket notation ({% raw %}$ |\psi\rangle${% endraw %}), from the bra-ket notation ({% raw %}$\langle\phi|\psi\rangle$ {% endraw %}), as any other quantum state.
+It is represented using ket notation ($ |\psi\rangle$), from the bra-ket notation ($\langle\phi|\psi\rangle$ ), as any other quantum state.
 That is, the state of the qubit can be represented using a two-dimensional complex state vector,
 </p>
 <p style="text-align:center">
 $|\psi\rangle = \left(\begin{matrix}\alpha\\ \beta\end{matrix}\right)$